Master’s degrees are offered in the following fields of Engineering:

-The Manufacturing Operations program offers professionals with engineering, science or liberal arts backgrounds an opportunity to strengthen their operations management and leadership skills.
+The Manufacturing Engineering master's program offers professionals with engineering, science or liberal arts backgrounds an opportunity to strengthen their engineering management and leadership skills.
 Through study of best practices and ideas in the context of real-world manufacturing and service systems, students gain the skills and confidence to handle daily operations and make better decisions.

 Master of Science in Mechanical Engineering

 Mechanical Engineering is a master's degree program for those interested in advanced engineering concepts and tools.
 Courses cover areas such as energy and power systems, fluids and heat transfer, product design, modeling and simulation, materials, and manufacturing.

 Designed for those interested in transitioning into the field of Regulatory Science.
 It is also intended for new regulatory professionals who recognize the need to acquire a broader understanding of regulatory requirements and how to achieve them.
 The program covers submissions, clinical studies, quality systems, international submissions, device manufacturing, combination products and other regulatory topics.

 Master of Science in Software Engineering

 Focusing on current software engineering concepts and methodologies, the Master of Science Degree in Software Engineering provides an opportunity for scientific, technical and sophisticated commercial and large-scale systems software professionals to enhance their expertise.
 This program is the preferred track for software architects, designers, and developers.